luciaquirke/terminal-config/README.md

 I think this plugin might come with oh-my-zsh by default or something because I don't recall ever installing the virtualenv plugin.

+#### Need to install brew in a multi-user setup

+Follow [this guide](https://stackoverflow.com/a/55021458).
+Run `echo $PATH` and check that the first path matches the path of your homebrew installation.